 2) Popcorn is my favorite snack of all time - usually air popped with lots of butter and salt, but I will consume it in any way possible.
 Unless you ruin it with spicy stuff.

 3) I fully intended on being single for the rest of my life, right up until I started dating my husband!
-I even told him that to his face when we met, but he took it as a challenge!
+I even told him that to his face when we met, but he took it as a challenge! (you can read our love story HERE)

 4) Once a New England girl, always a New England girl.
 I'm a seafood snob and I sometimes have a craving for lobster rolls that the Midwest just cannot satisfy!
 I also say wicked a lot and I didn't even realize until my husband pointed it out!

 5) I started learning to ski when I was 3 years old.
 It's the only sport I can even pretend to be graceful at!
+I'm hoping to add snowboarding and cross country skiing to that list!

 6) I may be a New England girl, but cheese curds, Chik-fil-A, and carbs in general make me super happy.
 Thankfully, Wisconsin believes in carbs.